Holland, MI 49423

 Earl's Meats can supply roasting hogs for whatever size gathering you are planing.
 All hogs provided by Earl's Meat's are processed at DeVries Meats, Inc. The butchering done at DeVries is done under inspection by the United States Department of Agriculture.
 This guarantees that the product we are supplying you is clean and safe.

 When cooking your hog the internal temperature needs to reach 180 degrees fahrenheit.
-It is recommended that you use a meat thermometer in the front shoulder or the back ham of the hog, but make sure the probe is not touching the bone.
+It is recommended that you use a meat thermometer in the front shoulder and the back ham of the hog, but make sure the probe is not touching the bone.
 Roasting a hog is a very long process, it can take up to 12-14 hours to reach the required internal temperature.
 Unfortunately you cannot hurry the roasting of a hog, higher temperatures will only dry out the meat and increase risk of fire.
 It is much easier to have the cooking done before hand and then keep the hog warm until it is time to carve it.

 You will need some man power to help with he carving, at least one or two additional people.

-Have a clean work surface to carve on
+A clean work surface to carve on

 Plastic or metal trash barrel for hot scraps